cjmendenhall24/ReadmeGenerator/Develop/README.md

   - [Questions](#questions)

   ## Installation
-  1
+  Must install inquirer by typing npm i in the terminal.

   ## Usage
-  1
+  Type node index.js into terminal.
+Answer questions when prompted.

   ## License
   This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

   ## Contributing
-  1
+  Charles Mendenhall

   ## Tests
-  1
+  In command line, type npm run test

   ## Questions
   http://www.github.com/cjmendenhall24
-  If you have any questions, please email me at dd
+  If you have any questions, please email me at cjmendenhall24@hotmail.com